revilossor/event-stream-common/README.md

 ..

 Referral
-  create      // create with all initial fields setStage    // assign a workflow stage - open, assigned, complete ReferralList add         // adds a referral id
+  setData      // create with all initial fields updateStage  // assign a workflow stage - open, assigned, complete ReferralList push         // adds a referral id get          // get by index